 - Fingertip Protection

 Mechanix is one of the top-rated brands in the world, known for its high-quality gloves designed for work, industrial, or tactical purposes.
 They have a wide range of models and colors to fit almost any need.

-This M-Pact Gloves model withstand abuse, it’s durable and built to protect your hands from impact.
+These M-Pact Glove models are designed to withstand rough conditions, are durable, and are built to protect your hands from impact.
 They’re comfortable to wear and great for dexterity.